 Although Grade 12 graduation rates have generally been increasing in Manitoba, the percentage of residents from these neighbourhoods who have not completed Grade 12 and who have gone on to complete a post-secondary diploma or degree remain significantly depressed.
 WSD data shows students from these neighbourhoods become inactive 2.6 times more frequently than WSD students as a whole, indicating they are at significantly greater risk of dropping out.

-Given the demographic trends with respect to the increasing Indigenous population (11% in Winnipeg 2011 Census) and given that poverty and the difficulties faced by socially and economically disadvantaged families are not limited to particular ethnic or racial groups, it is vital to Manitoba and to Winnipeg’s social and economic future to make great efforts to increase the educational success of disadvantaged youth during their school years and at the post-secondary level.
+Given the demographic trends with respect to the increasing Indigenous population (12.2% in the Winnipeg 2021 Census) and given that poverty and the difficulties faced by socially and economically disadvantaged families are not limited to particular ethnic or racial groups, it is vital to Manitoba and to Winnipeg’s social and economic future to make great efforts to increase the educational success of disadvantaged youth during their school years and at the post-secondary level.

 MCHP studies indicate that although high school completion rates have been increasing fairly steadily in Manitoba, very little progress has been made by students in these neighbourhoods – still only just greater than 50% complete high school.